Associate Vice Provost for Research Cyberinfrastructure – Xiaosong Li

 Dr. Li received his Ph.D. in Chemistry from the Wayne State University in 2003 and following a post-doctoral training at the Yale University, he joined the University of Washington in the fall of 2005.
 Since 2017 he has held the Harry and Catherine Jaynne Boand Endowed Professorship in Chemistry.
 He is a dual appointee and Lab Fellow at Pacific Northwest National Laboratory and serves as the Executive Director of the NSF MRSEC Molecular Engineering Materials Center.

 Internationally recognized for his work in time-dependent quantum theory and relativistic electronic structure methods, Dr. Li has a passion for collaborative research and his project portfolio is prolific.
 He also has a depth of experience in research administration from the PI perspective.
 His research products are clear evidence of his passion for sponsored research; he has amassed 250 peer-reviewed publications and developed several computational software packages with >11,000 publication citations and >60,000 software citations.
-He has received awards that include the Sloan Research Fellowship, National Science Foundation CAREER Award, Fellow of the American Physics Society, and the University of Washington Distinguished Teaching Award.
+He has received awards that include the Sloan Research Fellowship, National Science Foundation CAREER Award, Fellow of the American Physics Society, elected member of the Washington State Academy of Sciences, and the University of Washington Distinguished Teaching Award.